databendlabs/databend/website/blog/2023-07-23-databend-weekly-103.md

 In reality, TSV corresponds to the text format of MySQL/Hive/PostgreSQL and uses escaping instead of quoting to handle delimiters in values (MySQL text supports quoting but not by default).
 ClickHouse also uses it for transferring data to/from MySQL.

-Therefore, we suggest renaming TSV as an alias for Text.
+Therefore, we suggest renaming TSV to TEXT.

 [Issue #11987 | Rename TSV file format to Text](https://github.com/datafuselabs/databend/issues/11987)